mbidnyk1/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+    Its an html interface that that allows us to manipulate the a document in different ways.

 2. What is an event?

+    When a user interacts with a page events are triggered, clicking for example is an event and we can react and record these events in in a document.

 3. What is an event listener?